agiliq/django-graphos/README.md

     * highcharts.PieChart
     * highcharts.AreaChart

-Most of the renderers support LineChart, BarChart, ColumnChart and PieChart, and it is very easy to switch from specific chart type of one renderer to other. eg: It is super quick to switch from gchart LineChart to flot LineChart.
+Most of the chart providers support LineChart, BarChart, ColumnChart and PieChart, and it is very easy to switch from specific chart type of one provider to other. eg: It is super quick to switch from gchart LineChart to flot LineChart.

 ### More Examples